msp-strath/cs208-logic/pages/hoare-loops.md

    all x. all i. between(x, 0, add(i,1)) -> ((between(x,0,i) /\ ¬(x = i)) \/ x = i)
    ```

-We can now prove them in the prover:
+We can now prove the two `notFound` properties in the prover:
 1. ```focused-nd {id=hoare-loops-notFound-1}
    (config
     (name "notFound-0")